Thomascountz/thomascountz/_drafts/2023-07-30-low-poly-image-generation.md

 end
 ```

+> 🔄 **Tail Call Recursion**\
+> Notice that the `run` method above is recursive.
+Recursion isn't always the most efficient way to implement an algorithm because each recursive call in Ruby creates a new stack frame, which is a chunk of memory that stores the state of the method.
+Depending on how many generations we need our algorithm to run, this could cause an `SystemStackError (stack level too deep)` error.
+However, when a recursive call is the last thing that happens in a method (a method returns a call to itself), we can avoid allocating new stack frames by using a technique called _tail call optimization_.
+In Ruby, this is not enabled by default, but we can enable it using the following compiler options:
+> ```ruby
+> RubyVM::InstructionSequence.compile_option = {
+>   tailcall_optimization: true,
+>   trace_instruction: false
+> }
+> ```
+> This prevents the stack from growing indefinitely by reusing the same stack frame for each recursive call, rather than creating a new one.[^ruby_tail_call_optimization]

+[^ruby_tail_call_optimization]: Danny Guinther's 2015 blog posts are a fantastic resource for learning about how exactly Ruby implements tail call optimization: [Tail Call Optimization in Ruby: Background](http://blog.tdg5.com/tail-call-optimization-in-ruby-background/) and [Tail Call Optimization in Ruby: Deep Dive](http://blog.tdg5.com/tail-call-optimization-in-ruby-deep-dive/).

 ## The Petri Dish Framework

 The [Petri Dish](https://github.com/thomascountz/petri_dish) framework is a Ruby gem that implements the evolutionary algorithm structure for us in the `PetriDish::World.run` method.
-We "only" need to supply the members, how to evaluate their fitness, the genetic operators, and when to stop.
-This is because, as we'll see, the specifics of an evolutionary algorithm are highly dependent on the problem we're trying to solve, but the underlying structure is always the same.
+We need to supply the members of the population, how to evaluate their fitness, the genetic operators, and when to stop.
+These specifics of an evolutionary algorithm are highly dependent on the problem we're trying to solve, but the underlying structure is always the same.

 Here's what a stripped down version of what the `PetriDish::World.run` method looks like.
 See if you can spot the similarities to the pseudocode above: